nikiizvorski/Lambdas/README.md

 # Lambdas
-Project showing examples of using Lambdas in Java 1.8
+Project showing examples of using Lambdas in Java 1.8 which is still not fully compatible with Android Studio

 Example of the Java 1.8 Cheat Sheet